Viscum album: Cultural folklore and mythology

 European mistletoe features in many myths and legends, from early written sources into the modern period.
 In cultures across pre-Christian Europe, mistletoe was often seen as a representation of divine male essence (and thus romance, fertility, and vitality).

+The stomach contents of ancient sacrifice victims buried in bogs, is always found to be a porridge containing mistletoe berries.

 Ancient Greek and Roman

 Mistletoe figured prominently in Greek mythology, and is believed to be the Golden Bough of Aeneas, ancestor of the Romans.
 In Ancient Greek mythology, mistletoe was used by heroes to access the underworld.
 The Romans associated mistletoe with peace, love, and understanding.
 They hung mistletoe over doorways to protect the household.